 If there's anything that we learn while in school, it's how to study.
 In physical therapy school I think that we can all agree that studying becomes one of our top priorities, along with sleeping, eating, and bathing.
 Too far?
 I didn’t think so.

-But most of us find out pretty quickly what works for us and what doesn't.
+Most of us find out pretty quickly what works for us and what doesn't.
 Highlighting things, notecards for days, reciting notes, regular group study sessions—the methods are endless.
-For this post, we asked current and former students what their favorite study tips, advice, and methods are.
-Read.
-Absorb.
-Study on.
+For this post, we asked current and former students about their favorite study tips, advice, and methods.

 I've been trying to improve my abilities and strategies for studying, learning, and enhancing my memory.
 I'm currently reading a book called, A Mind for Numbers: How to Excel at Math and Science, by Barbara Oakley, which really dives into how we learn (math and science are the focus of the book, but applies to any subject) and what science has to say about how to best study, enhance memory, etc. I highly recommend this book to all students! - Keats S.